 Also of interest is that Coppell has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Coppell telecommute to their jobs.
 Overall, about 9.35% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Coppell is a great place for families with children to consider.
 First of all, many other families with children live here, making Coppell a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Coppell has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Coppell’s overall crime rate is lower than average for the country.

-Coppell is a very ethnically-diverse city.
+Coppell is an extremely ethnically-diverse city.
 The people who call Coppell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coppell residents report their race to be White, followed by Asian.
 Coppell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.30% of the city’s residents.
+People of Hispanic or Latino origin account for 11.16% of the city’s residents.
 Important ancestries of people in Coppell include English, Irish, Italian, and French .

 The most common language spoken in Coppell is English.
 Other important languages spoken here include Spanish and Korean.